thegamecracks/dum-dum-irc/README.md

 ```

 After filling out (or skipping) the certificate signing request prompts,
-you can then run the server with the resulting `cert.pem` file:
+you can then run the server with the resulting `dumdum.crt` and `dumdum.key`
+files:

 ```sh
 dumdum-server --cert dumdum.crt:dumdum.key